Frequently Asked Questions

 What are the meanings of unassigned function, uncertain function, unknown function for allele function?
 And N/A, no call, indeterminate for phenotype?

 Uncertain function and unknown function are standardized CPIC allele function terms.
-Alleles with uncertain function are alleles that have been reviewed by CPIC experts but there has not been enough evidence to sufficiently draw a conclusion about the allele's clinical functional status to inform prescribing actionability.
+Alleles with uncertain function are alleles that have been reviewed by CPIC experts, but there has not been enough evidence to sufficiently draw a conclusion about the allele's clinical functional status to inform prescribing actionability.
 On the other hand, unknown function suggests that there is no literature describing the function.

 Unassigned function is a PharmCAT term that describes a known allele which has not been assigned an allele function by CPIC.
-New alleles defined by e.g. PharmVar or the TPMT nomenclature committee, will be included in the corresponding CPIC gene allele definition files based on the SOP and thus, subsequently becomes part of PharmCAT.
+New alleles defined by e.g. PharmVar or the TPMT nomenclature committee, will be included in the corresponding CPIC gene allele definition files based on the SOP and thus subsequently become part of PharmCAT.
 Nonetheless, allele function is generally only assigned when there is a new guideline or a guideline update that involves that gene.
 In this case, these newer alleles are included and reported in PharmCAT as unassigned function since they have not been assigned an allele function term by CPIC.

 For genotype, no calls (shown as empty phenotype field or N/A in PharmCAT JSON outputs) indicate that a genotype cannot be determined based on the input VCF file and the allele definitions.
 Similarly, for phenotype, these suggest that 1) these genes do not have a diplotype-phenotype translation table (diplotypes are interpreted as is), or 2) a phenotype cannot be determined based on the genotype calls or diplotype-phenotype translation table due to, e.g., an allele with unassigned function that is yet to be reviewed.